ElenaForogau/E-learning-Web-Application/README.md

 # E-learning-Web-Application

 This is a full-stack e-learning web application.
-The platform enables online course management, student enrollments, instructor administration, statistics tracking, and interactive features.
+The platform enables online course management, student enrollments, instructor administration, statistics tracking, and interactive features such as geolocation support and AI-powered assistance.

 Frontend: React.js, HTML, CSS